jeremyricketts/newbieonruby/_posts/2012-11-13-installing-ruby-and-rails-on-mountain-lion.md

 </code>
 </pre>

 Blam!
 All done.
-And no fooling with sym links or GCC or whatever.
+And no fooling with symlinks or GCC or whatever or worrying about Xcode or OSX updates.
+(Although, I can't say I'm 100% sure what /homebrew-dupes is all about.)

 ### Further reading: